neelriyer/neelriyer.github.io/_posts/2020-07-19-Detectron2-Web-App.md

 This part is slightly more involved.
 We'll create a new class called `Detector`.
 In that we'll create the `cfg` that is required for detectron2.
 Then we'll create another function that will do the inference on an image.

 I'll be using the mask rcnn pretrained model trained on the [Imagenet](http://www.image-net.org/) dataset.
 It will use a [ResNet](https://towardsdatascience.com/an-overview-of-resnet-and-its-variants-5281e2f56035)+[FPN](https://towardsdatascience.com/review-fpn-feature-pyramid-network-object-detection-262fc7482610) backbone.
 This model is said to obtain the [best speed/accuracy tradeoff](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md#common-settings-for-coco-models).
-This model is trained on a 3x schedule, ~37 COCO epochs.
-You'll have to download the model from [here](https://dl.fbaipublicfiles.com/detectron2/COCO-InstanceSegmentation/mask_rcnn_R_50_FPN_3x/137849600/model_final_f10217.pkl)

 ```python
 import cv2 as cv
 import json